-- The day-to-day implementation and management of the Supporting Students with Medical Conditions Policy and procedures of Saint Joseph's Catholic School - Keeping written records of any and all medicines administered to individual students and across the school population. - Making staff who need to know aware of a child's medical condition. - Has responsibility for organising and administering injections.
+- The day-to-day implementation and management of the Supporting Students with Medical Conditions Policy and procedures of Saint Joseph's Catholic School - Keeping written records of any and all medicines administered to individual students and across the school population. - Making any staff who need to know, aware of a child's medical condition.